pi-hole/docs/docs/guides/vpn/dual-VPN.md

 server 10.9.0.0 255.255.255.0
 ```

-Make sure that the DNS requests go though the instance of OpenVPN:
+Make sure that the DNS requests go through the instance of OpenVPN:

 ```
 push "dhcp-option DNS 10.9.0.1"